etalab/de-quality-processing/README.md

 ## Send to Linkproxy
 File : 1_send_resources_to_linkproxy

-Get the latest modified datasets/resources from data.gouv.fr and sends a check to link-proxy. (hosted in another server)
+Get the latest modified datasets/resources from data.gouv.fr and send a check to link-proxy. (hosted in another server)

 Keeps tab on when the script has been run and which checks have been created.